Neilketchum/Neilketchum/README.md

 ### 🚀 About Me
 I'm a **Graduate Student** pursuing an **MSc in Computer Science** at *California State University, East Bay*.
 With a strong **software engineering** background, I've worked at **Dell Technologies, Kapture CRM, and Nomura Research Institute**.
 My expertise spans **full-stack development**, **cloud computing**, and **AI/ML**.

-- 🔭 Currently building **Jobs.ai** – an AI-powered resume and cover letter assistant using OpenAI models.
+- 🔭 Currently building **Jobs.ai** – an AI-powered resume and cover letter assistant using OpenAI models and R.A.G concepts.
 - 🌱 Exploring **Generative AI** for **sustainability-focused hackathons**.
 - 💡 Passionate about **backend engineering**, **distributed systems**, and **scalable architectures**.
 - 🎯 Looking for a **Summer 2025 Software Engineering Internship**.